 The Druid makes eye contact and uses calming noises and gestures while approaching an animal.
 They must genuinely not wish to harm or trap the animal; the animal will sense any trickery.
-So long as the attempt is made with good intentions and neither of them are disturbed, the creature will remain transfixed until the end, then the Druid Threads the Needle under CHA and above monster HD.
+So long as the attempt is made with good intentions and neither of them are disturbed, the creature will remain transfixed until the end, then the Druid must Thread the Needle above monster HD and below CHA.
 Each successful use will turn one hostile creature to neutral, or one neutral creature to charmed.